mystique24/DP-201-Designing-an-Azure-Data-Solution/instructions/dp-201-02_instructions.md

 > **Result**: After you completed this exercise, you have amended an architecture to include automation of an Enterprise BI solution in AdventureWorks.

-## Exercise 3: Automate enterprise BI solutions in Azure
+## Exercise 3: Conversational bot solutions in Azure

 **Group exercise**

 The main task for this exercise is as follows:

-1. Amend a high level Architecture to include automation of an Enterprise BI solution in AdventureWorks.
+1. Amend a high level Architecture to include automation of a conversational bot solution in AdventureWorks.

 ### Task 1: Architect an Enterprise-grade conversational bot in Azure